 Placing neighbours bets in a casino

 You will probably see a racetrack on most roulette tables in a UK casino, but you can’t bet on it yourself.
 It is deliberately located next to the croupier, and they are in charge of roulette neighbours bets.
-Here’s how you’d bet them in a live casino.
+Here’s how you’d bet them in a land based casino.

 - Get your chips ready – You will need to place your total bet on the table, within reach of the croupier.
 One of the benefits of a called bet is that you don’t need to have the exact amount to hand.